JacobPfeifer/jacobpfeifer.co/content/pages/about.md

   order: 1
   title: ABOUT
 ---
-I care deeply about promoting equity and inclusivity through design.
-It matters to me that my work has a positive impact.
-I currently live in Wichita, Kansas and work in an unrelated field.
+I recently moved to Austin Texas to pursue personal and professional growth.

 Community and sports are important to me.
-I've been an active ultimate frisbee player and community organizer for 5+ years, during which I a founded a non-profit to host local events, Wichita Ultimate.
+I've been an active ultimate frisbee player and community organizer for 5+ years.
 Ultimate has positively shaped my views on equity, teamwork, leadership.

-Aside from design and ultimate, I’m an avid listener of indie pop and a huge fan of the US national soccer teams.
+Aside from design and ultimate, I’m an avid listener of podcasts and love discovering new music and I'm a huge fan of the US men's and women's national soccer teams.

 Follow me on Twitter [@jacobpfeiferco](http://twitter.com/jacobpfeiferco) where I share clips from design podcasts.